What is Inventory Turnover?

 What is the Ideal Inventory Turnover Ratio?

-For most industries, the ideal inventory turnover ratio is around 5 to 10.
+The ideal inventory turnover ratio for most industries is around 5 to 10.
 For industries with low-volume, high-margin such as a car company, the ideal inventory turnover ratio will be much more than this.
 For industries with high-volume, low-margin such as grocers, the ideal inventory turnover is much lesser than five as they need to sell their products quickly to maintain a fresh supply.

 Other Uses for Inventory Turnover Ratio